massimilianogoi/Stockfish/Readme.md

 [![Build Status](https://travis-ci.org/official-stockfish/Stockfish.svg?branch=master)](https://travis-ci.org/official-stockfish/Stockfish)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

-**Stockfish Polyglot** is none but the very own Stockfish with the ability to read the Polyglot (.bin) books.
-This chess program can read up to four Polyglot books at once.
+[Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
+It is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
+Read the documentation for your GUI of choice for information about how to use Stockfish with it.

 ## Files

-This distribution of Stockfish Polyglot consists of the following files:
+This distribution of Stockfish consists of the following files:

   * Readme.md, the file you are currently reading.